GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-05-11-gn-crossmap-gem.md

 Web interface to this program is also [in works][checklist]

-This project started at the Catalogue of Life workshop in Leiden, which happened in March 2015.
+This project started at the [Catalogue of Life workshop][slides] in Leiden, which happened in March 2015.
 The main focus of the hackathon was to figure out how to help national checklists to create, maintain and compare data in their checklists.
 We determined 3 main approaches